Daniikk1012/euler-rs/README.md

 [`primter`] crate.
 * [`rand`]: for problems solved using statistics

+## Other solutions

+See https://github.com/Daniikk1012/euler-bqn for BQN solutions.
+I usually do not solve same problem in multiple languages, so if something is not here, it's probably there.

 ## Benchmarks

 I record the times it takes to find the answer for each of the solutions in the